Salt: Other kinds

 Unrefined sea salt contains small amounts of magnesium and calcium halides and sulfates, traces of algal products, salt-resistant bacteria and sediment particles.
-The calcium and magnesium salts confer a faintly bitter overtone, and they make unrefined sea salt hygroscopic (i.e., it gradually absorbs moisture from air if stored uncovered).
+The calcium and magnesium salts confer a faintly bitter overtone, and they make unrefined sea salt hygroscopic, i.e., it gradually absorbs moisture from air if stored uncovered.
 Algal products contribute a mildly "fishy" or "sea-air" odour, the latter from organobromine compounds.
 Sediments, the proportion of which varies with the source, give the salt a dull grey appearance.

-Since taste and aroma compounds are often detectable by humans in minute concentrations, sea salt may have a more complex flavor than pure sodium chloride when sprinkled on top of food.
-When salt is added during cooking however, these flavors would likely be overwhelmed by those of the food ingredients.
+Since taste and aroma compounds are often detectable by humans in minute concentrations, sea salt may have a more complex flavour than pure sodium chloride when sprinkled on top of food.
+When salt is added during cooking however, these flavours would likely be overwhelmed by those of the food ingredients.
 The refined salt industry cites scientific studies saying that raw sea and rock salts do not contain enough iodine salts to prevent iodine deficiency diseases.